John Lennon Art and Design Building: History

 Liverpool School of Art and Design is the oldest art and design school in England outside London.
 In 1825, Liverpool Mechanics’ School of Art Institute was established, providing and education for working men.
 In 1856 the school had changed name to become The Liverpool Institute and School of Art.
 This then moved to Liverpool College of Art on Hope Street in 1880 to a new building to house the School of Art.
 In 2000, the school developed to cater for a much broader field of subjects and it moved into the current building in 2008.

 Awards

 The building has received several awards.
 In 2011 it received the Civic Trust Award and in 2010 it received the WAN Education Sector Award.

 Exhibitions

 The school has hosted several exhibitions, including the prestigious RIBA President's Medals Students Award.
 Each year the school hosts a degree show with students displaying work from Architecture, Fashion, Fine Art and Graphic Design and Illustration.
 The fashion graduates also present their work in a fashion show.
-The school hosts the Exhibition Research Centre, the UK's first centre for the study of exhibition cultures.
-Opened in 2012, the ERC has hosted exhibitions of work by Adrian Henri, György Kepes and L’Internationale.
+The school hosts the Exhibition Research Lab, the UK's first centre for the study of exhibition cultures.
+Opened in 2012, the ERL has hosted exhibitions of work by Adrian Henri, György Kepes and L’Internationale.